 35 people staying in isolation and quarantine centers

-Executive Constantine extends telecommuting to September 7 for Executive Branch employees.
+Executive Constantine extended telecommuting to September 7 for Executive Branch employees.

 No new cases of COVID-19 reported among people experiencing homelessness for the first time in a month.

-King County Council approves report related to Renton Red Lion deintensification site, extending its lease agreement; report communicates the role isolation, quarantine, assessment/recovery and deintensification has played in preventing the spread of the virus and protecting the community.
+King County Council approved report related to Renton Red Lion deintensification site, extending its lease agreement; report communicated the role isolation, quarantine, assessment/recovery and deintensification has played in preventing the spread of the virus and protecting the community.

-State order: Inslee announces Stay Home order to expire May 31, transition to Safe Start four-phase plan to reopening county by county.
+State order: Inslee announced Stay Home order to expire May 31, transition to Safe Start four-phase plan to reopening county by county.

-Metro ridership remains steady for essential trips during the pandemic at about 112,000 daily trips.
+Metro ridership remained steady for essential trips during the pandemic at about 112,000 daily trips.
 Transit fares on Metro services will not be collected at least through the month of June.

 King County approved for a modified Phase 1 of the Governor’s Safe Start plan: After nearly three months of stay-at-home orders and other guidelines targeted at slowing the spread of COVID-19, the gradual reopening of businesses, recreational opportunities and social activities is underway across King County.